sebastianfeldmann/phpbu/README.md

     $ phpbu --limit=myAppDB

-Use the *--simulate* option to perform a trial run without actually executing the configured backups.
+A dry run without any actual impact is executed with the *--simulate* option.

     $ phpbu --simulate

+To show a guide how to restore your backup use the *--restore* option.

+    $ phpbu --restore

 ## Configuration Example

 Simple configuration example: